kyma-project/kyma/docs/service-mesh/docs/100-istio-installation.md

 used are stored in the `resources/istio` directory.
 The installation is customized by enabling security in Istio.
     >**NOTE:** Every installation of Istio for Kyma must have security enabled.

-2. A custom Istio Patch is applied to further customize the Istio installation.
+2. A custom Istio patch is applied to further customize the Istio installation.
 A Kubernetes job introduces these
 changes:
   - Sets a memory limit for every sidecar
   - Modifies Istio components to use Zipkin in the `kyma-system` Namespace, instead of the default `istio-system`